CiscoDevNet/terraform-provider-aci/docs/resources/external_management_network_instance_profile.md

   * `annotation` (annotation) - (string) The annotation of the Relation To Consumed Out Of Band Contract object.
       - Default: `orchestrator:terraform`
-  * `priority` (prio) - (string) The Quality of service (QoS) priority class ID.
-QoS refers to the capability of a network to provide better service to selected network traffic over various technologies.
-The primary goal of QoS is to provide priority including dedicated bandwidth, controlled jitter and latency (required by some real-time and interactive traffic), and improved loss characteristics.
-You can configure the bandwidth of each QoS level using QoS profiles.
+  * `priority` (prio) - (string) The QoS priority class identifierq of the Relation To Consumed Out Of Band Contract object.
       - Default: `unspecified`
       - Valid Values: `level1`, `level2`, `level3`, `level4`, `level5`, `level6`, `unspecified`.